 Q. How can I learn more about the LBJ School and/or arrange a campus visit?

 We invite prospective students to learn more about the LBJ School by making a visit to our campus.
 The best time to visit is during one of our Open House events for prospective students.
-Open House events will be offered twice during the Fall semester (one in October and one in November).
+Open House events will be offered twice during the Fall semester.
 The specific dates will be posted sometime in late summer.

 Q. How can I check the status of my online application?
 How long does it take for the application materials I have submitted to show up as received on my application status page?
 What office should I contact if my application status page does not accurately reflect all the materials I have submitted?